Should You Quit Your Job Before or After Finding Another?

 Or, they might just fire you immediately and find someone else to do your job.
 Thus, you will need to carefully gauge your employer's potential reaction to learning of your planned departure to decide whether to maintain a covert approach to your search.

-That said, there is currently less of a negative association with an unemployed status, given the large number of layoffs that occurred during the economic recession from 2007 to 2009.
-There is also far less stigma attached to “job hopping” (leaving a job every year or so) than there used to be, both because of the recession and because more industries than ever before are offering project-based or temp work to short-term hires.
+That said, there is currently less of a negative association with an unemployed status.
+There is also far less stigma attached to “job hopping” (leaving a job every year or so) than there used to be, because more industries than ever before are offering project-based or temp work to short-term hires.

 If you are one of those people with an extremely busy work schedule, it may be necessary to ultimately leave your job in order to invest sufficient time in your search.
 If you do decide to quit, be sure to have a financial plan in place to cover your projected food, housing, and other expenses, since you don't know how long it will take to find your next job.
 Otherwise, start your job search while you're still employed to ensure you won't have a gap between paychecks.